addamnorjan/versa-coding-challenge/README.md

   node Bigbang.js
 ```

-5. Upon successful execution of the code, the generted JSON file will be saved to the same directory as the BigBang.js file.
+5. Upon successful execution of the code, the generated JSON file will be saved to the same directory as the BigBang.js file.
 The result will also be displayed on the console.